 - Isle Of The Dead was producer Val Lewton's contribution to the vampire genre.
 It features a group of expatriates quarantined on an island during the 1910s Balkan Wars.
 One of the locals starts spreading rumors about how a vrovrolakas (the film's version of vrykolakas, the Greek term for vampire) is responsible for The Plague.
 Paranoia sets in.

 - In The Lost Boys, Sam and the Frog brothers try some vampire-detecting methods on Max when he comes over for supper, and are humiliated when all the tests fail.
 Subverted when it turns out Max is the leader of the vampires; the tests had merely been rendered ineffectual because he'd been invited into the house by Michael.

-- In Transylvania 6-5000, it turns out that a young lady named Odette to only be acting like a vampire (dressing up in a black leotard and a vampire cape) to get attention because she had a nose-job recently.
+- In Transylvania 6-5000, it turns out that a young lady named Odette was only acting like a vampire (dressing up in a black leotard and a vampire cape) to get attention, because she'd been unattractive prior to her recent nose-job.

 - The main character in My Best Friend is a Vampire actually is a vampire, however, throughout the movie vampire hunters believe it's actually his best friend, Ralph, who is the vampire.

 - The Morris Gleitzman short story "Dracila" is about a ten year old attempting to convince his kid brother that their sister's new boyfriend is not a vampire; despite a surprising amount of evidence cropping up to indicate that he is.